-Visitors are nature-based outdoor activity participants who travel more than 50 kilometres from their home to visit one of Western Australia's nature-based outdoor activity locations.
+Visitors are nature-based outdoor activity participants who travel more than 50 kilometres from their home to visit one of South Australia's nature-based outdoor activity locations.
+We note this differs from that used by the South Australian Tourist Commission.